Topological insulators and geometry of vector bundles: Topological semimetals

-Now we place this $\vec h_{\vec k}$ configuration inside the torus $T^3$ of the Brillouin zone of a three-dimensional crystal, as shown in Fig.~\ref{Fig:Weyl} on the right.
-We further select two cylinders that contain Weyl points, and a plane between them.
-Because of periodic boundary conditions on the faces of Brillouin zone, each of these surfaces is a two-dimensional torus $T^2$.
-Note that they are pierced by the line of the Berry fulx.
-It follows that restriction $\vec h_{\vec k}\rvert_{T^2}$ to any of these tori describes a Hamiltonian of a Chern insulator.
-Thus, the crystal must support edge modes on the top and bottom surfaces.
-Above the top surface, we plot the possible spectra $\varepsilon (k_x, k_y)$ of the edge modes of these effective Chern insulators.
-Similar modes will be present at the boundary circles of any cylinder that surrounds a Weyl point.
-Each mode intersects the Fermi level in one point.
-By continuity, these points form together a \defn{Fermi arc}, or a Fermi surface that consists of an open curve that connects projections of Weyl points.
-There will be another Fermi arc on the bottom surface, and also a pair of arcs on the surfaces orthogonal to $y$ direction.
-However, there need not be any arcs on the left and right surfaces, since projections of Weyl points to the $yz$ plane coincide.
+With this in mind, we consider three closed surfaces.
+One is the torus $T^2_0$ defined by setting $k_z=0$, and the other two are tori $T^2_{\pm}$ represented in Fig.~\ref{Fig:Weyl} by the vertical cylinders surrounding two Weyl points.
+Since the Weyl points are connected by the Berry flux, the flux lines pierce all three surfaces.
+Thus, each of the surfaces supports a Hamiltonian of a Chern insulator with $|c|=1$, with the sign depending on the orientation choices.
+Above the box of the Brillouin zone $T^3$, we plot the spectrum $\varepsilon (k_y, k_z)$ of the surface states.
+Each of the Chern insulators contributes a single chiral mode, which intersects the Fermi level $\varepsilon_F$ in a point.
+Now note that a similar reasoning applies to \emph{any} cylinder containing a single Weyl point.
+By continuity, the intersection points form a one-dimensional line connecting the surface projections of the Weyl points.
+These lines are called \defn{Fermi arcs}.
+There will be another Fermi arc at the bottom surface, and also a pair of arcs on the surfaces orthogonal to the $y$ direction.
+However, there need not be any arcs on the left and right surfaces, since projections of Weyl points to the $xy$ plane coincide.